 Ask a Librarian

 If you have questions about the library, librarians are happy to help you.
 You can Ask a Librarian by visiting in person or phoning the reference desk for personal assistance.
 You may also contact us by instant message chat through our website.
 Look for the “Ask Us” logo.
-Our newest service is “Text a Librarian.”
-Text your questions to (304) 924-2058.

 The Library Commission only posts jobs related to library services.
 Postings will remain on the site until the closing date or 60 days from the date posted unless otherwise noted.
 Find library job listings here.